mathjax/MathJax/CONTRIBUTING.md

 To get it out of the way:

 - **[develop](https://github.com/MathJax/MathJax/tree/develop)** is
   the development branch.
-All work on the next release is here.
+All work on the next release happens here so you should generally branch of `develop`.
 Do **NOT** use this branch for a production site.
 - **[master](https://github.com/MathJax/MathJax)** contains the latest
   release of MathJax.
 This branch may be used in production.
+Do **NOT** use this branch to work on MathJax's source.

 ### Submitting Pull Requests